-Located in Berlin, The Digital Eatery is Microsoft’s first and, to date, only branded space solely focused on end users.
-The idea is as simple as it is intriguing: to provide a comfortable, café-like venue where people can get more familiar with Microsoft products.
+The Digital Eatery was up and running for almost a year when Rlevance was commissioned to fine-tune the concept.
 Microsoft contacted us with some concrete goals.
 They wanted to strengthen ties between customers and the brand, to improve engagement among various target groups, and to enhance the brand experience.
-With these goals in mind, we set about reinvigorating the concept of the space in three phases.
+With these goals in mind, we set about reinvigorating the concept of the space.

-Consequently, the space became an activity space where Microsoft’s innovations and their benefit to peoples’ lives can be experienced in a service-oriented manner.
+Ultimately, The Digital Eatery became an activity space where Microsoft’s innovations and their benefit to peoples’ lives can experienced in a service-oriented manner.